 Another concern when hiring an attorney is communication.
 As the client and criminal defendant, you need to understand the trial and your situation.
 You want to find an attorney who understands and empathizes with your position.
 They should be responsive to your inquiries and explain everything in a way you understand.
 If at any time you feel like you are unheard or uncared for, find another option.

 Criminal defense attorneys need to be confident — the arguments and negotiations they enter into on your behalf demand it.
 However, there is a difference between confidence and arrogance or ego.
 Lawyers often tread a fine line between each level of emotion.
 A confident attorney knows the law, understands your case and shows full faith in their defense strategy.
 An egotistical or arrogant attorney offers guarantees of outcomes or brags about the brilliance of their strategy.
 Be cautious of braggadocious attorneys.

 If you are preparing for a criminal trial, contact several local criminal defense attorneys.
 Weigh your options against the above list to narrow your selection.
-Contact a lawyer, like a criminal lawyer from Hallinan Law Firm, today to begin the process.
+Contact a lawyer today to begin the process.